The Contract of Sale in Conveyancing Explained in Simple English

 If either party fails to complete on the agreed date, they are in breach of contract.
 The non-defaulting party’s solicitor will typically serve a "Notice to Complete," which usually gives the defaulting party ten working days to finalise the transaction.
 If they still fail to complete:

-• If the Buyer defaults: The seller can rescind the contract, keep the 10% deposit, and resell the property.
+- If the Buyer defaults, the seller can rescind the contract, retain the 10% deposit, and resell the property.

 What happens after you sign your contract of sale?

-Once your solicitor has finalised the legal enquiries, they will start preparations for exchanging contracts.
+Once your solicitor has finalised the legal enquiries, they will begin preparing to exchange contracts.
 This includes preparing the Report on Title, the signing documents, securing the completion date, and more.

 Your Next Step in the Conveyancing Process: